CF201-Team-Black/target-practice/README.md

 ## Target Practice

-A JavaScript based game where the goal is to shoot down ducks.
+Have you ever been bored at your computer?
+Sometimes you just need a break from the day-to-day grind of writing requirements docs and want to have some fun.
+Welcome "Target Practice", a JavaScript based game where the goal is to shoot down ducks.
 Based on the Nintendo classic "Duck Hunt", our game pays homage to a true classic while also flexing the teams skills at HTML, CSS, and vanilla JavaScript.
+Compete against players from around the globe and see how high you can score!

 ### Authors